theoladune/AIVC-Seminar/text/script.md

 ---

-Moreover, this learned coder scored the best performance among all learned coders at the CLIC 21 challenge.
+Moreover, a previous version of this learned coder scored the best performance among all learned coders at the CLIC 21 challenge.
 This further legitimizes the results obtained by our coder.

 # Part 2